1208hrsht/Abandoned-Object-Detection/README.md

 6)	Contours are formed.
 7)	Contours formed are abandoned objects and are tracked for a predefined time.
 8)	If the object is not moved within a specified time, an alarm is generated

+Further, ABODA dataset can be used to check efficiency in different situations which include indoor, outdoor, night, illumination changes, and crowded scenes.

 Research Papers used for the same:
 •	An Approach for Unattended Object Detection through Contour Formation using Background Subtraction